1

 Visit our online licensing system to apply for a new license any time.
 The process is pretty simple and should take around 10 minutes.

 On July 23, 2024, the Town Council passed a resolution setting the fees for Short-Term Rental Licenses for renewals and new licenses at $285.
+This fee remains the same for 2025-2026 renewals.

 No. As of September 30, 2024, Short Term Rental properties in the Town of Keystone are no longer be under the jurisdiction of Summit County's regulations.